rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.4.0.txt

 - migrate from cvs to hg, and split into separate repositories for server, java client, etc.
 - clean up and refactor Makefiles
+- avoid hanging for 30s when an invalid database schema is detected

 Upgrading
 =========

+The database schema has changed in this version of RabbitMQ.
+If you attempt to start RabbitMQ-1.4.0 over top of a previous installation, it will fail, citing "schema_integrity_check_failed".
+To correct this, delete your mnesia directory (on most platforms, /var/lib/rabbitmq/mnesia) and restart the server.
+Note that this will destroy all your durable exchanges and queues, and all your persisted messages!

 Care must be taken when upgrading a server that contains persisted messages.
 The persister log format has changed between RabbitMQ-1.3.0